10+ Resume Best Practices: A Complete Guide For Every Section

 Using strong action verbs in your resume demonstrates a sense of movement—giving it power and energy.
 Instead of just stating impact, action verbs dynamically convey contributions.

-As often as possible, it's vital to quantify your achievements.
+As often as possible, it's vital to quantify your bullet points.
 Numbers, metrics, and data provide concrete evidence of your accomplishments and give employers a clear picture of your contributions.

 Tailor your resume to each job description